mmikowski/powercss/README.md

 # PowerCSS by Michael S. Mikowski
-The 0.6.x versions are release-candidate level software.
+PowerCSS 0.6.x is release-candidate quality software.
-PowerCSS is undergoing final testing prior to 1.x.x release.
+It is undergoing final tests and tweaks prior to 1.x release.
 All expected features are implemented and the API is stable and fully documented.
-Regression tests and production deployments are underway.

 ## Libraries provide freedom and power
 This is a library that strives to be best-in-class.
-If you are considering an SPA framework instead, please do read [do you really want an SPA framework?
+If you are considering an SPA framework instead, please read
-][0] first.
+[do you really want an SPA framework?][0] first.

 ## Overview
 Unleash JavaScript to create custom styling for every person that uses